kamilprzybyl/ft_ls/README.md

 # ft_ls
-This project will make me recode the command "ls"
+This project made me recode the command "ls"

 <br />

-## General
+## About
-1. Recreating the system's "ls" command
+1. It contains recoded system's command "ls"

 2. Amongst the numerous options available I have created the following
 - `-l`